Becoming a governor

 What is the commitment for governors?

-Every year there will be a minimum of six council meetings including the Annual Members’ Meeting.
+Every year there will be a minimum of seven council meetings including the Annual Members’ Meeting.
 These meetings are the core commitment.
-The minimum requirement to remain in office as a governor is to attend three of these meetings, in any 12 month period of the Council of Governors.
+The minimum requirement to remain in office as a governor is to attend three Council of Governors meetings, in any 12 month period of the Council of Governors.
+However, most governors find that attending all of these meetings allows them to contribute fully in their role as a governor.

-There is also a range of other governor activities, such as attending committee meetings, governor working groups, meetings with members, joint workshops with directors, site visits, training days and some reading that are all important to effective governorship.
+There is also a range of other governor activities, such as attending board of directors committee meetings, governor working groups, meetings with members, joint workshops with directors, site visits, training days and some reading that are all important to effective governorship.

 Governors do not have to take part in workings groups.
 However, many governors say that it is here that they get particular satisfaction from their work.